NiloofarParvizi/SQL-Business-Analysis/README.md

 * SQL
 * PandaSQL

+### Dataset

+The dataset was provided as part of the  course and is not included in this repository.

 ## Key Findings

 The analysis highlights differences in order volume, revenue, fulfillment performance, customer behavior, acquisition efficiency, and discount patterns across cities and time periods.